GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 To view your app, open the URL in your browser.

-# Access Grafana UI
+# Access the Grafana UI

-Grafana is exposed in a ClusterP-only service `${APP_INSTANCE_NAME}-grafana`.
-To connect to Grafana UI, you can either expose a public service endpoint or keep it private, but connect from you local environment with `kubectl port-forward`.
+Grafana is exposed as a ClusterIP-only service, called `${APP_INSTANCE_NAME}-grafana`.
+To connect to the Grafana UI, you can either expose a public service endpoint or keep it private and connect from you local environment using `kubectl port-forward`.

-## Expose Grafana service publicly
+## Expose the Grafana service publicly

 To expose Grafana with a publicly available IP address, run the following command: